 "The results from this study may help us better understand the mechanisms linking obesity with poorer prostate cancer prognosis.
 The key public health message is unchanged, however: Prostate cancer patients who are overweight or obese should lose weight to increase their chance of survival, regardless of whether their tumors carry this genetic change or not," said Pettersson.

-Explore further: Obesity linked to higher risk of prostate cancer progression
+Explore further: Weight at time of diagnosis linked to prostate cancer mortality